Pediatric Physical Therapy Residency Program

 CHLA/USC Pediatric Physical Therapy Residency is strongly based in providing high quality mentoring to the resident(s).
 The resident has weekly mentored sessions along with paper cases to enhance learning.
 The Residency Clinical Director meets weekly with resident to assist resident to coordinate learning experiences and synthesizing feedback.
 The resident works with all the primary mentors while in outpatient and will work with several other mentors while rotating through rehab and acute care settings.

 Graduates of APTA-accredited entry-level programs in Physical Therapy may apply for the program.
 Residents must be eligible for and obtain licensure as a Physical Therapist in the State of California at or near the beginning of their residency program.

-- Make sure to indicate you are applying to the USC/CHLA Pediatric Physical Therapy Residency
+- Indicate that you are applying to the USC/CHLA Pediatric Physical Therapy Residency

-For more information on the residency, please visit USC Physical Therapy Residency.
+For more information on the residency, please visit the USC/CHLA Pediatric Physical Therapy Residency website.